sndn/sndn.github.io/_posts/2022-11-21-wordpress-add-featured-images-support.md

 permalink: /wordpress-add-featured-images-support/
 ---

-<h2>How to add featured images support in wordpress</h2>
+# How to add featured images support in wordpress
 Posted On {{ page.date | date: '%-d %B %Y' }}

-<p>To add featured images support in your Wordpress theme, paste the following code in your functions.php</p>
+To add featured images support in your Wordpress theme, paste the following code in your functions.php

 <xmp>
 add_action( 'after_setup_theme', 'mytheme_setup' );